 7. Shoot videos.
 Same goes for video.
 Our smartphones have put high-powered video cameras in our pockets.
 Send clips our way to help us report on the effect of Sandy in your backyards.

 8. Ask a question.
-If trees are down in your neighborhood but you want to know if your neighbors a few blocks away have the same damage, or if you want to ask someone in a flood-prone area how they waterproofed their house, use our Q&A feature.
-Questions normally surround natural events like a hurricane.
-You can look to your community for answers.
-If no one responds, be sure we’ll get the answer for you.
+If trees are down in your neighborhood but you want to know if your neighbors a few blocks away have the same damage, or if you want to ask someone in a flood-prone area how they waterproofed their house, post the question in the comments area of our story.
+You can look to Patch and your community for answers.

 9. Ask for Volunteers.
 Our Announcements section lets readers post requests for volunteers.
 Use it.
 Depending on the scope of the disaster, volunteers are going to be crucial to mend the community.
 Any Volunteers Needed announcements posted on the site we will feature prominently on the home page.